janpipek/eda-polars-way/README.md

-# eda-polars-way

-Tutorial: Exploratory Data Analysis, the Polars Way
+# Tutorial: Exploratory Data Analysis, the Polars Way

 (as given at [PyCon Italia 2024](https://2024.pycon.it/), [EuroPython 2024](https://ep2024.europython.eu/), and [PyCon Austria 2025](https://pycon.pyug.at/en/)).